WorkLattice: Structural Execution Visibility for Strategy that Actually Works

 Structural Visibility for Strategy Execution

+Organisations rarely fail because they lack strategy.
 They fail because the structure responsible for executing that strategy cannot reliably produce the outcomes that were declared.

+Policies exist.
+Responsibilities are assigned.
+Governance frameworks are documented.
 But behaviour follows the decision architecture actually embedded in the organisation, not the one described in diagrams.

 Decision architecture network diagram showing organisational execution structure and governance decision flows